 Directors are awarded RSUs under the Company's Restricted Share Unit Plan for Directors as part of the share-based component of their compensation.
 Directors may elect to receive their RSU award in the form of DSUs, which are more fully described in the following section.
-In addition, commencing in 2014, directors who are in compliance with their share ownership requirements may elect to receive the cash equivalent of their RSU award.
-In 2018, four directors elected to receive the cash equivalent of their share-based award, and in 2019 three directors elected to receive the cash equivalent of their share-based award.
-The table below summarizes the share-based awards granted to directors in 2019 and 2018:
+In addition, commencing in 2014, directors who are in compliance with their share ownership requirements at the time they make their election, may elect to receive the cash equivalent of their RSU award.
+In 2019, three directors elected to receive the cash equivalent of their share-based award, and in 2020 two directors elected to receive the cash equivalent of their share-based award.
+The table below summarizes the share-based awards granted to directors in 2020 and 2019:

-2019 2018 Chair of the Board 3,400 RSUs or DSUs 3,300 RSUs or DSUs All other non-management directors 1,900 RSUs or DSUs 1,800 RSUs or DSUs
+2020 2019 Chair of the Board 6,100 RSUs or DSUs 3,400 RSUs or DSUs All other non-management directors 3,400 RSUs or DSUs 1,900 RSUs or DSUs